 INFERTILE OR STERILE MALE

-The number of live sperm and limited number of abnormal sperm more closely correlates with ability to settle females than the total number of sperm!
+The number of live sperm and limited number of abnormal sperm more closely correlates with ability to settle females than the total number of sperm.
 Both can be influenced by temperature.
-When we check males we cannot call them sterile on the basis of one sample.
+When we check males, we cannot call them sterile on the basis of one sample.
 Repeatable lack of sperm or dead sperm is needed to declare a stud dog infertile.
-There are multiple reasons for temporary infertility from trauma to the testicle or infection and this article focus — overheating.
+There are multiple reasons for temporary infertility, including trauma to the testicle, infection and overheating.
 Always check at least three times over 60 days before calling the stud dog sterile.